Overview of the allegations:

 Director and sole shareholder: Alex Reinhardt

-In the ‘PlatinPaper’ (White Paper) the official “Overview Company Structure” lists only PLC Group AG, as the technological and development company, and Platin Genesis Dubai as the marketing and sales agency.
-There is no reference to the offices located in Slovenia or Hong Kong.
+Reports suggested that in the ‘PlatinPaper’ (White Paper) the official “Overview Company Structure” lists only PLC Group AG, as the technological and development company, and Platin Genesis Dubai as the marketing and sales agency.
+There is no reference to the offices located in Slovenia or Hong Kong, reports said.

-In any case, PLC Group AG and its subsidiaries are very young companies that have had no prior endeavours and have been incorporated for the sole purpose of this project.
-As previously stated, BaFin have thrown up a red flag against the incorporation of the parent company and have warned investors to stay away from them.
+Allegations indicated that PLC Group AG and its subsidiaries are very young companies that have had no prior endeavours and have been incorporated for the sole purpose of this project.
+As previously stated, BaFin have thrown up a red flag against the incorporation of the parent company and have warned investors to stay away from them, reports said.

-One of the only tangible names that can be associated with the PlatinCoin project, or with PLC Group AG, is Alex Reinhardt.
-His name is present on every register and his is the face of the project at every turn.
-He’s at the top of PLC Group AG, currently occupying the CEO position, and having a hand in each subsidiary company.
+it has been alleged that one of the only tangible names that can be associated with the PlatinCoin project, or with PLC Group AG, is Alex Reinhardt.
+Reports indicated that his name is present on every register and he is the face of the project at every turn.
+He’s at the top of PLC Group AG, currently occupying the CEO position, and having a hand in each subsidiary company, reports indicated.

-His LinkedIn profile currently has no association with PlatinCoin or PLC Group AG, and instead lists only a CEO position at ELVN, his company founded to develop a “Crypto Currency Messenger” platform.
-There is a second LinkedIn profile, connected to Reinhardt’s profile on Crunchbase, but this is equally as misinformed: https://www.linkedin.com/in/reinhardtalex/.
+Investigations reported that his LinkedIn profile currently has no association with PlatinCoin or PLC Group AG, and instead lists only a CEO position at ELVN, his company allegedly founded to develop a “Crypto Currency Messenger” platform.
+Allegedly, there is a second LinkedIn profile, connected to Reinhardt’s profile on Crunchbase, but this is equally as misinformed: https://www.linkedin.com/in/reinhardtalex/.

-Reinhardt was previously known as a result of his association with SwissCoin, having been ranked very highly in the affiliate base and acting as a key promoter for the cryptocurrency team.
-However, SwissCoin was/is a clear Ponzi scheme that received direct regulatory warnings from Switzerland, Nigeria and Germany, before its management structure fell apart.
+Allegations have surfaced that Reinhardt was previously known as a result of his association with SwissCoin, having been ranked very highly in the affiliate base and allegedly acting as a key promoter for the cryptocurrency team.
+However, reports indicated that SwissCoin was/is a clear Ponzi scheme that received direct regulatory warnings from Switzerland, Nigeria and Germany, before its management structure fell apart.

-Today, SwissCoin’s value is almost nil, the project is dead and worthless and social media has been abandoned.
-The project was regarded as being a “near-identical scam to OneCoin” in its premise and operations.
+Today, SwissCoin’s value is almost nil, the project is dead and worthless and social media has been abandoned, reports said.
+The project was regarded as being a “near-identical scam to OneCoin” in its premise and operations, reports stated.

-As previously stated, there is little-to-no information available regarding the structure of PLC Group AG, aside from the position of Alex Reinhardt.
-However, another name that was uncovered throughout our investigation was Maxim Bederov, listed as CFO and/or a board member of PLC Group AG, before his subsequent resignation in October 2018.
+Reports suggested there is little-to-no information available regarding the structure of PLC Group AG, aside from the position of Alex Reinhardt.
+However, another name that was uncovered throughout investigations was Maxim Bederov, allegedly listed as CFO and/or a board member of PLC Group AG, before his subsequent alleged resignation in October 2018.

-As you can see from his LinkedIn profile, Bederov had no public ties to the project and was actually listed as self-employed during the windows of operation at PLC Group AG.
+Reports suggested information taken from his LinkedIn profile, alleging Bederov had no public ties to the project and was actually listed as self-employed during the windows of operation at PLC Group AG.

-Vecellio is officially stated as a ‘Board Member’ and does bear recognition of this on his LinkedIn profile, but before that he was simply a ‘sales partner’ for Platinum Genesis DMCC.
-There is no public recognition of this man from the company itself.
+It has been alleged that Vecellio is officially stated as a ‘Board Member’ and does bear recognition of this on his LinkedIn profile, but before that, allegations suggest he was simply a ‘sales partner’ for Platinum Genesis DMCC.
+There is no public recognition of this man from the company itself, reports suggested.

-On LinkedIn – and tied to the company profile – is a mystery, private account that bears the job title: “President of PLC Group AG”.
-We are unfortunately unable to see exactly who this profile belongs to:
+Reports showed the profile on LinkedIn – and tied to the company profile – is a mystery, private account that bears the job title: “President of PLC Group AG”.
+Reports were unfortunately unable to see exactly who this profile belongs to:

 An article from the website TouchJustice makes strong allegations regarding PLC Group AG’s potential ties to cybercriminals involved in extortion and investment fraud.
 This article draws an image of the company structure and suggests that the hidden owner and project sponsor is one Ilan Tzorya (Tzroya), a Bulgarian-Israeli “Entrepreneur” slammed online in many outlets for crimes such as blackmail, fraud, identity theft and embezzlement.

-While this article isn’t endorsed by any governing body, it makes a supported case to back up the allegations it aims at PLC Group AG, Ilan Tzorya, and Alex Reinhardt.
-If accurate, this is a damning red flag for the project and for the incorporations behind it.
+While this article isn’t endorsed by any governing body, reports supported the case to back up the allegations it aims at PLC Group AG, Ilan Tzorya, and Alex Reinhardt.
+If proven accurate, these allegations would shade a clear red flag for the project and for the incorporations behind it, reports indicated.

-The only tangible result of this project so far are the “Secure Boxes” that PLC Group AG have manufactured for its users.
-There are claims this is ‘patented’ but we could find no evidence of this.
-There is no sign of further development, and certainly no indication of proper allocation and regulation of funds accrued from the project.
+It has been alleged that the only tangible result of this project so far are the “Secure Boxes” that PLC Group AG have manufactured for its users.
+There are claims this is ‘patented’ but reports did not find evidence of this.
+It has been alleged there is no sign of further development, and certainly no indication of proper allocation and regulation of funds accrued from the project.

-The PlatinCoin project was built as a pyramid scheme, to ensure a deep and consistent spread among users.
-These users, or ‘investors’ will sign up to the project, and try and sell the product to their friends, who sell it to their friends, and so on.
+Allegations surfaced that the PlatinCoin project was built as a pyramid scheme, to ensure a deep and consistent spread among users.
+Allegedly, these users or ‘investors’ will sign up to the project, and try and sell the product to their friends, who sell it to their friends, and so on.
 Pyramid schemes are unsustainable and recognised by many regulatory bodies as being illegal or bearing high risks at the very least.

-The first key indicator of a pyramid scheme is the need to pay to join.
+Reports indicated the first key indicator of a pyramid scheme is the need to pay to join.
 PlatinCoin, at its highest level, charges thousands of dollars for a user to integrate at the ‘best tier’ they offer.
-Another indicator of a pyramid scheme is the offering of ‘goods or services’ that have little, or doubtful value.
-In this case, it’s the PlatinCoin token.
-This is a cryptocurrency that makes no sense and serves no purpose.
-It has no utility but is the basis of the project.
+Reports indicated another indicator of a pyramid scheme is the offering of ‘goods or services’ that have little, or doubtful value.
+In this case, allegations said it’s the PlatinCoin token.
+Reports alleged this is a cryptocurrency that makes no sense and serves no purpose.
+Allegedly it has no utility but is the basis of the project, reports said.

-PlatinCoin boasts state of the art data centres that users will rent in order to ‘mint’ the PLC tokens.
-However, there’s no indication of these centres existing.
-In fact, the company has shown very little in the way of innovation, development or advancement since their inception.
+Allegedly, PlatinCoin boasts state of the art data centres that users will rent in order to ‘mint’ the PLC tokens.
+However, reports alleged there’s no indication of these centres existing.
+In fact, the company has shown very little in the way of innovation, development or advancement since its inception, reports pointed out.